bxparks/rpn83p/docs/USER_GUIDE.md

 **Why Not Casio?**

-A port or reimplementation of RPN83P may be created in the future on some models of Casio calculators which support third-party programming.
+A port or a reimplementation of RPN83P may be created in the future on some models of Casio calculators which support third-party programming.

 **Why Not A Smartphone?**